 Medicare Part D – Drug coverage

-The drug business has transformed from the “Snake Oil” days to a major part of American Society.
-Cost of such benefits however for many, is a major part of their financial expenses.
-For this reason Part D was created for those on Medicare.
+The drug business has transformed from the “Snake Oil” days of a major part of American Society.
+The Cost of such benefits, however, for many, is a major part of their financial expenses.
+For this reason Part D, Drug Plan, was created for those on Medicare.
 It is common knowledge that as we age, the potential need for prescriptions increase.

-The cost of drugs, a major conversation topics among retirees for years.
+The cost of drugs, a major conversation topic among retirees for years.

 Controlling the cost.

 Affording the prescribed drugs.

 Very few people are totally happy

 In order to comply with regulations, one needs to have ” Credible Coverage“.
 That can be done with a Part D Drug Plan, VA Benefits, Advantage Plan, Employer or Union benefits.
 If you elect to not enroll in a drug plan, which is an option.
 Should you need a drug plan benefits at a later time, you will have a penalty which is in addition to the regular premium.